Linda Darling-Hammond: Developing schools and programs

 Darling-Hammond began her career as a public school teacher and has co-founded both a preschool/day care center and a charter public high school serving low-income students of color in East Palo Alto, California.
 In a community where only a third of students were graduating and almost none were going onto college, this new Early College High school – which admits students by lottery – has created a pipeline to college for more than 90 percent of its graduates.
 The school, along with seven others, is a professional development school partner with the Stanford Teacher Education Program (STEP), which prepares teachers for high-needs schools.
 Darling-Hammond led the redesign of the STEP program for this new program, and its successes have been acknowledged through recognition in several studies as one of the nation's top programs.

 Darling-Hammond has worked with dozens of schools and districts around the nation on studying, developing, and scaling up new model schools—as well as launching preparation programs for teachers and leaders.
 Through the School Redesign Network (SRN) at Stanford University, she worked with a network of urban districts to redesign schools and district offices.

-Darling-Hammond has said, "Lagging far behind our international peers in educational outcomes--and with one of the most unequal educational systems in the industrialized world--we need, I believe, something much more than and much different from what NCLB offers.”
+Darling-Hammond has said, "Lagging far behind our international peers in educational outcomes--and with one of the most unequal educational systems in the industrialized world--we need, I believe, something much more than and much different from what NCLB offers."
 She also praised the law for drawing attention to achievement gaps and for the right of all children to well-qualified teachers.
-She has suggested that, in addition to these major breakthroughs, “We badly need a national policy that enables schools to meet the intellectual demands of the twenty-first century (and) we need to pay off the educational debt to disadvantaged students that has accrued over centuries of unequal access to quality education.”
+She has suggested that, in addition to these major breakthroughs, "We badly need a national policy that enables schools to meet the intellectual demands of the twenty-first century (and) we need to pay off the educational debt to disadvantaged students that has accrued over centuries of unequal access to quality education."
 She has suggested that federal spending on education is inadequate to achieve the goals of the law.

 Darling-Hammond on Teach For America

 Though Darling-Hammond has acknowledged that Teach For America has brought new talent into the teaching profession, she is better known as a prominent critic of the program.
 In the spring of 2005, a study published by Stanford researchers including Darling-Hammond, concluded that teachers in Houston who entered without completing training and certification, including Teach For America teachers, were initially less effective than traditionally credentialed teachers and left the teaching profession at higher rates.
 "Our study doesn't say you shouldn't hire Teach For America teachers," said Darling-Hammond.
 "Our study says everyone benefits from preparation, including Teach For America teachers—that they became more effective when they became certified."
+Whitney Tilson, a former Teach for America official and a board member of Democrats for Education Reform said of Darling-Hammond, "'She's influential, clever and (while she does her best to hide it) an enemy of genuine reform.'"